A visit to Yosemite National Park is a must, and these Yosemite travel tips will make your trip even more amazing!

 Like waterfalls?
 There are too many waterfalls to count here, but about 10 big waterfalls that most tourists love to hike and visit.
 No two years are alike, as the waterfalls are dependent on the previous years rain and snow fall.
 Remember, California is in a drought.
 Some summers, the once big waterfalls are just a mere trickle compared to the big falls you normally see pictured.

-Besides waterfalls, there are creeks, rivers and lakes galore at Yosemite. hiked the waterfalls, splashed in the ice-cold rivers and lakes of Yosemite.
-The water, even during the summer is ice cold from the snow melt.
-But during those hot summer days, the water is super refreshing.
+Besides waterfalls, there are creeks, rivers and lakes galore at Yosemite.
+You can hike to the top of the waterfalls, float down the rivers and splash around in the lakes found in Yosemite.
+The water even during the summer is ice cold from the snow melt, but during those hot summer days the water is super refreshing.
 There are lakes that are deep enough to jump in, creeks that are a few inches deep with water for the toddlers, and river rafting for you to cruise down and chillax.

 High Adventure Fun